Retired colonel and Taliban leader join criticism over Harry killing revelations

 The duke faces an intense backlash after writing about his time in Afghanistan in his controversial memoir, Spare.

-A retired British Army colonel, a senior Taliban leader and a former UK national security adviser are among those criticising the Duke of Sussex over disclosures that he killed 25 people in Afghanistan.
+A retired British Army colonel, a senior Taliban leader and a former Defence Secretary are among those criticising the Duke of Sussex over disclosures that he killed 25 people in Afghanistan.

 Colonel Tim Collins, known for a pre-battle speech he made in Iraq, said Harry has now turned against his “other family, the military”.